Kaikina/guess-the-game-solver/README.md

 # Guess the Game
-[Guess the Game](https://guessthe.game/) is a daily video game guessing puzzle.
+[Guess the Game](https://framed.wtf/) is a daily movie guessing game.

 ## How to use ?
-Copy the code inside solver.js and paste it to your browser console while being on the guess the game page.
+Copy the code inside solver.js and paste it to your browser console while being on the framed wtf page.
-The answer of the puzzle will be output to the console.
+The answer of the daily movie will be output to the console.
 ```js
 const scripts = document.head.getElementsByTagName('script');
 fetch(scripts.item(scripts.length - 1).src)